Jason2605/PyFilter/README.md

 ### Name

 This is the name of the server, this **has** to be different for each server running pyFilter or the bans will not get synced properly.
-This can be any string value, for example `"name": "VPS-London"`.
+This needs to be a digit from 0 to 9, for example `"name": "5"`.

 ### Check time